rmunroe/appian-spear-power-tools/README.md

 ## SPT_Type_IsList

-Returns true if the value passed in is a List type.
-If the passed in value is null, returns false.
+Returns `true` if the value passed in is a List type.
+If the passed in value is `null`, returns `false`.

 | Parameter | Description        |
 | --------- | ------------------ |